 Niger Govt tackles trust gap, informant issues in new security framework – Magaji

-**Niger Govt tackles trust gap, informant issues in new security framework – Magaji** Minna, Niger State — The Niger State Government has identified gaps in community trust and information sharing as major obstacles to effective security operations, according to Commissioner for Homeland Security Barr.
-Morice Magaji.
-The commissioner disclosed the findings on Friday during a briefing in Minna, outlining plans to address these issues within a revised security framework.
-Magaji stated that limited cooperation from residents and reluctance among potential informants have hampered timely intelligence gathering in areas affected by banditry and other threats.
-“We have come to realise that without the active participation of our communities, our security architecture will continue to face challenges,” he said, according to the statement released by the state Ministry of Homeland Security.
+Niger State Government Identifies Community Trust and Informant Challenges in Security Framework Minna, Niger State — The Niger State Government has identified gaps in community trust and information sharing as major obstacles to effective security operations, Commissioner for Homeland Security Barr.
+Morice Magaji said during a Friday briefing in Minna.
+The commissioner outlined plans to address these issues within a revised security framework, citing limited cooperation from residents and reluctance among potential informants as factors that have hampered timely intelligence gathering in areas affected by banditry.

 The Disclosure